brucedkyle/architectures/docs/sustainability/timeliness.md

 **Manage by exception**.
 Detect, display, and prioritize work tasks in real time.
 This allows clients to sense and react to issues quickly while managing risks and disruptions in a supply chain proactively.

 **Intelligent workflows**.
 Actionable workflows can be customized to meet unique requirements and process steps required to automate actions within source transactional systems.
-Make informed decisions with a supply chain virtual assistant that provides responses to issues based on a client’s supply chain data using natural language search.$$
+Make informed decisions with a supply chain virtual assistant that provides responses to issues based on a client’s supply chain data using natural language search.

 ## Workflow